 All AMT settings can be returned to the factory default by clearing CMOS.
 This includes resetting the password to the default "admin".
-However, setting in the ME such as the ME Power Settings will not be reset.
-Those settings must be manually reset to the default for the system to be in a true factory default state.
+This is a behavior change from the HP Compaq dc7800p Business PC, where a CMOS change only clears the AMT settings and the password.